You have probably heard that:

 If the sun doesn’t hit your window directly or does so only for a short period, there should be no danger of overheating.
 However, I still don’t recommend this method, because it is unlikely that natural daylight cycles where you live will match those which leopard geckos are adjusted to.
 This is especially important if you are trying to breed leos.

 Only in the case your yearly daylight patterns closely match those from leo’s natural habitat described above – then yes, leos will “use” the natural light, and their internal clock should be fine.
-However, since UVB light doesn’t pass through ordinary glass and plastic, they won’t reap the benefits of being exposed to the UVB part of the spectrum.

 To find out if leopard geckos really need a UV source, please read on.